College Recruiter

 Description

-WARNING: This is not a traditional recruiting position.
+This is not a traditional recruiting position.

-The fundamentals:
+Role fundamentals:

-• Full-time role with comprehensive benefits
+• Full-time position with comprehensive benefits

 What you will be doing